 - Better Public Services through Experimental Government

 The best policy makers know how to speak truth to power.

 Policy managers need to develop strategies, aims and objectives which inspire those who work for them.
-Leading and Managing Policy Teams brings together a wide range of practical leadership and management advice from experienced policy professionals.
+Leading and Managing Policy Teams (part of my Senior Civil Servant's Handbook) brings together a wide range of practical leadership and management advice from experienced policy professionals.

 Civil servants may need to consider these issues, for which advice will be found by following these links.

 - Navigating Whitehall and Gaining Collective Agreement, and